Articles by The Professional Trustee Team

-I guess there are 3 main points to take from this article.
+I guess there are three main points to take from this article.

-1. Get great Trust advice when setting up a Trust from a professional who really understands asset protection, estate planning, tax minimization and financial accounting.
+1. Get great trust advice when setting up a trust from a professional who really understands asset protection, estate planning, tax minimisation and financial accounting.
 Get the very best advice you possibly can.

 3. Get good solid legal advice and enter into a legal property relationship agreement.

 Remember, if you want your assets to be protected, use a trust.
 But do the right thing... get the right advice, from the right people and chose the right trust structure to ensure that asset is truly protected.